+65 3129 4104

 Certified Translation Only

-This includes a signed statement from the translator confirming the document was translated completely and accurately.
-It focuses purely on language correctness.
+Certified translation comes with a signed note from the translator, confirming the document was translated in full and translated correctly.
+It covers language accuracy only.
 No notary is involved at this stage.

 Authentication Step